h0nzZik/minuska/doc/comparison-to-k-framework.md

-a semantic engineer using K can benefit from an early error detection at the cost of lower flexibility, and knowing sorts statically could in principle be exploited by optimizations, although we do not know whether ${K$ actually uses the knowledge for that purpose.
+a semantic engineer using K can benefit from an early error detection at the cost of lower flexibility, and knowing sorts statically could in principle be exploited by optimizations, although we do not know whether K actually uses the knowledge for that purpose.
 Another difference is that in K, proofs of domain reasoning are omitted from the resulting proof certificate, while in Minuska,